t-edris/testing-things/README.md

 Copied the line and removed other chars

+:exclamation:

-:exclamation: IMAGE MISSING UNEXPECTEDLY :exclamation:
+IMAGE MISSING UNEXPECTEDLY but on different lines

+:exclamation: